dshil/blog/content/blog/linux_fight_for_better_health.md

 ### Font Rendering

 We adjusted the DPI.
-From the personal view I did not see the huge difference but probably my sensitive eyes recognized some changes.
+From the personal view, I did not see a huge difference but probably my sensitive eyes recognized some changes.
 The fonts rendering was still terrible.
-After a little bit of googling I found an [instruction](https://wiki.manjaro.org/index.php?title=Improve_Font_Rendering) for font rendering.
-After applying all suggested settings the fonts rendering became very neat.
+After a little bit of googling, I found an [instruction](https://wiki.manjaro.org/index.php?title=Improve_Font_Rendering) for font rendering.
+After applying all suggested settings the fonts rendering became very neat and my eyes started to get less stress.

 ## Conclusion